Bringing Dead Soil Back to Life With a Breakthrough 20 Years in the Making

 This is where we move from simple theory to foundational chemistry.

-In my upcoming book, From Volcanoes to Vitality, I trace the role of water and minerals across agriculture, hydrology, and biology, beginning from the earliest cellular life on Earth, to the modern era, where their role has begun to shift.
+In my upcoming book, From Volcanoes to Vitality (FVTV), I trace the role of water and minerals across agriculture, hydrology, and biology, beginning from the earliest cellular life on Earth, to the modern era, where their role has begun to shift.

-In Chapter 38, alongside my colleague and mineral expert Matt Bakos, we present a framework we call the Geohydrological Shift Theory.
+In Chapter 38, in collaboration with my friend, colleague, and mineral expert Matt Bakos (the sole North American importer of Themarox for the past 20 years), we present a framework we call the Geohydrological Shift Theory.

 It begins with a set of signals already visible in the agricultural literature.
-An excerpt:
+An excerpt from FVTV:

 Large-scale analyses of global agriculture have documented a growing pattern of yield stagnation across major cropping systems, with between 24% and 39% of production areas showing little to no yield increase despite continued input intensification (Ray et al., 2012).
 Even in highly optimized systems, yield gains are approaching biophysical ceilings (Grassini et al., 2013).
 At the same time, fertilizer inputs—particularly nitrogen—have risen dramatically without proportional yield benefits, indicating declining efficiency (Zhang et al., 2015).
 Taken together, these findings suggest a transition from increasing returns to diminishing returns and rising input dependence.